 Adam and Eve: the First Musical is alternately a humorous and serious play about the first man and woman to inhabit the earth.
 It begins with the creation of Adam and ends with the banishment of Adam and Eve from the Garden of Eden.

 Scene 1 opens with Adam enthralled with his new surroundings.
 He thanks God for all He’s done and bids Him farewell assuming His work is complete.
 God tells Adam that one task still remains: Adam needs a wife.
 Adam protests but God prevails (You Need a Wife).
+(You Need a Wife is featured in the movie Letters at Christmas)

 In Scene 2 Adam wakes up to find Eve next to him.
 Eve is equally excited about her new surroundings and asks Adam to show her around.
 Adam refuses stating that he doesn’t need anyone and is quite content living alone.
 Through Alone, however, Eve is able to elicit within Adam feelings of profound guilt and shame.
 Adam relents and together they set off to explore their “new and wondrous land.”